 The scope-of-supply includes AC lighting for the interior of the gas turbine compartment, filter house and generator compartment.
 Turbine and generator compartments will be fitted with high-pressure sodium fixtures.

-15.7 Modular Control Room (Option)
+15.7 Modular Control Room (Optional Feature)

 The Seller may supply an optional control room as required by the Purchaser.
 When required, the control rooms will be designed to accommodate GT control panels, motor control centers, and unit battery/charger systems.
 The control room will be a single lift module using a steel I beam base.